 - In a stand mixer on medium, or by hand, mix together the butter and sugar until creamy.

-- Add the eggs and vanilla.
+- Add the eggs, vanilla, and maple syrup.
 Mix on medium until incorporated.
 Scrape the bowl

 - Add the rolled oats and mix in.
 Add the flour, salt, baking soda, and baking powder.
 Mix on low for 30 seconds, then mix on medium until well mixed.
 1 - 2 minutes.
 Scrape bowl.